mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/clusters/index.md

 #### Valid labels

 - Valid labels must have a key and a value, separated by a colon and a space.
-For example, "env: dev" (if creating through the UI, the space is automatically created from entering in your values in the textboxes)
+For example, "env: dev".
+If you are creating the label through the UI, the space is automatically added when entering your values in the fields.
 - Valid label keys and values must be alphanumeric and can contain “-”, “\_”, or “.”
 - Valid label keys and values must not start or end with “-”, “\_”, or “.”